-If there is a deductible for your plan, you will begin in this stage when you fill your first prescription for the year.
-When you're in this payment stage, you must pay the full cost of your drugs until you reach our plan's deductible amount, which can be found in the Evidence of Coverage Snapshot.
+The Deductible Stage is the first payment stage for your drug coverage.
+This stage begins when you fill your first prescription for the year.
+When you're in this payment stage, you must pay the full cost of your drugs until you reach our plan's deductible amount.
+Refer to the Evidence of Coverage Snapshot to determine your plan's deductible amount, if any.
 The deductible doesn't apply to covered insulin products and most adult Part D vaccines, including shingles, tetanus, and travel vaccines.
-The full cost is usually lower than the normal full price of the drug since our plan has negotiated lower costs for most drugs at network pharmacies.
+The full cost is usually lower than the normal full price of the drug since our plan negotiated lower costs for most drugs at network pharmacies.
 The full cost cannot exceed the maximum fair price plus dispensing fees for drugs with negotiated prices under the Medicare Drug Price Negotiation Program.

-Once you pay the deductible for your drugs, you leave the Deductible Stage and move on to the Initial Coverage Stage.
+Once you pay the deductible amount (if applicable), you leave the Deductible Stage and move on to the Initial Coverage Stage.